 Cataracts generally won’t get worse quickly; for most people, they develop over many years as they age.
 They become more difficult to remove the longer you have them, though, so having surgery early is the best response to a cataract diagnosis.

 Certain factors like diabetes and eye injuries can make cataracts develop quickly, however.
-If you notice cataract symptoms, speak with one of the cataract surgeons at Ophthalmic Associates to diagnose the cause of your cataracts.
+If you notice cataract symptoms, speak with one of the cataract surgeons at Sambursky Eye & Esthetics to diagnose the cause of your cataracts.

 Can Cataracts Make You Unable to Drive?